-How involved can Catholic organizations become in elections and politics?
+HOW involved can Catholic organizations become in elections and politics?

-Catholic organizations may - and, in fact, are encouraged to - participate in the political process in a number of ways.
-While emphasizing conscience formation that focuses on Scripture and Catholic social teaching, a Catholic entity is allowed to discuss the importance of civic participation and the impact issues have on the community and the common good.
-Catholic entities are also permitted to encourage parishioners to vote, to provide non-partisan voter information, to sponsor voter registration drives, and to advocate for or against ballot issues.
-Catholic organizations must avoid certain activities, however, that could violate the organization's 501(c)(3) IRS status, such as candidate or party endorsements, in-kind contributions, or other activity that is partisan based.
+Catholic organizations may - and, in fact, are encouraged to - participate in the political process.
+A Catholic entity is allowed to discuss the importance of civic participation and the impact issues have on the community and the common good.
+During this discussion, the organization should emphasize the importance of forming one's conscience based on Scripture and Catholic social teaching.
+Catholic institutions are also permitted to encourage voting, to provide non-partisan voter information, to sponsor voter registration drives, and to advocate for or against ballot issues.
+Catholic organizations must avoid certain activities, however, that violate the organization's 501(c)(3)Internal Revenue Status (IRS) status.
+Such activities include candidate or party endorsements, in-kind contributions, or other partisan-based actions.